emoriarty/battleship/README.md

 it is just so easy following that sinking line.

 ## Custom Positioning

+I think the best way to move ships is to pick them up and drag them around.
+In principle this is done for PCs, but in addition, except by some minor differences should also work well for portable devices.

+Like random positioning, ships cannot overlap other ships, nor leave the layout.
+Therefore, the same technique used to find random positions can be used to avoid overlapping and placing ships outside the grid: if the new position is negative, it acts like a wall.

+To drag ships, perhaps it can be done with a shaded ship following the selected one.
+Another way can simply be fitting the dragged ship onto new box while moving.
+I still have to decide it what fits better.

+Another critical point is to change orientation.
+I think the best approach is to click on the ship and if it is enough space then turn around clockwise.
+In case cannot be turned, a shaking animation with a buzzing sound should warn the player.
+Perhaps the animation can be accompanied by a color change.
+I think this kind of warning technique can be used in others forbidden
+situations: like banging with the grid borders or against another ship.

+## Peer Communication

+Because no server is desired for the gameplay, perhaps I can make use of the WebRTC data channel.

+**Pending Research**.

 ## TODO
 * [ ] __[Random Positioning]__: prevent ships with the same orientation being placed in the